Triple-I-Lab/2024-NSF-2348464-JETCAS2024/README.md

 High accuracy (>98%) achieved across all models with CKKS encryption maintaining performance while ensuring data privacy.

+**Note that performance may vary depending on the operating system.
+You may need to adjust the model’s parameters slightly to achieve optimal results.**

 ## Key Features

 - **CKKS Homomorphic Encryption**: Train on encrypted data